Buccaneer Archipelago: Description

 The archipelago, covering over 50 km2, is located at the head of King Sound and is composed of about 800 islands found between King Sound and Collier Bay near Yampi Sound.
 The area experiences a huge tidal range, of over 12 m, which once wreaked havoc on the pearling fleet that operated in the area last century.

 The islands' rocks are over 2 billion years old, as is the surrounding coastline.
 The islands themselves were formed more recently as a result of rising sea levels, creating a drowned coastline.
 The rocks are ancient Precambrian sandstones.
 The islands are generally rocky, many with high cliffs.
 The islands are in almost pristine condition as a result of their isolation and difficulty of access.
 Some are sparsely vegetated with patches of rain-forest, and areas fringed with mangroves where silt has built up.

 New marine park

-In December 2020 indicative joint management plans for the creation of a new marine park, co-designed by traditional owners and the state government's Department of Biodiversity, Conservation and Attractions, along with three Indigenous land use agreements (ILUAs), were published.
+In December 2020 indicative joint management plans for the creation of a new marine park, co-designed by traditional owners and the state government's Department of Biodiversity, Conservation and Attractions, along with three Indigenous land use agreements, were published.
 The proposal It is part of the "Plan for Our Parks" government initiative, which also sees the expansion and consolidation of the Lalang-garram / Camden Sound, Lalang-garram / Horizontal Falls and North Lalang-garram marine parks.
 The new park is to be gazetted as the Mayala Marine Park.
 (This is separate from the Maiyalam Marine Park, which will cover other islands of the group, and will become part of four marine parks making up the Lalang-gaddam Marine Park.)